 BIOGRAPHY & ARTIST STATEMENT

 Artist and naturalist Sarina Brewer began creating unique artistic expressions from animal remains more than 35 years ago.
 As a child she was a keen observer of art and science.
 Her parents were artists and raised her in a creative environment centered around a menagerie of family pets.
-She spent much of her childhood outdoors interacting with nature and collecting natural history objects.
+She spent much of her childhood outdoors interacting with nature and collecting fossils and bones.
 Her childhood preoccupation with mythology, anomalies of nature, and funerary rituals, manifested themselves in her art from an early age.
 As she grew into adulthood these preoccupations began to distill into her current body of work.

 Brewer has a deep respect and appreciation for animals and the natural world.
 She is fascinated with the circle of life and intrigued by how different cultures honor their dead.
 Her work lies outside Western customs surrounding death, therefore invades the comfort zone of many viewers.
 Immortalizing loved ones (be they animals or humans) by preserving their remains or creating sentimental remembrances out of their body parts does not sit well with the majority of Western society, yet such practices have been the norm in many cultures throughout history and are still practiced today.
 Undoubtedly the average Anglo-American thinks these so-called abhorrent traditions are only carried out by people in “primitive” cultures, however, these practices flourished during the Victorian age in the form of mourning jewelry (accessories incorporating hair and teeth of deceased loved ones) This type of veneration still exists in contemporary society, a well known example being the preserved remains of saints on display in Catholic Churches around the world.
 Point being, reverence is relative – The concept of what is respectful, and what is not, is contingent upon context.
 Brewer deals with death, in what is considered by most, an unconventional manner.
 She does not view a dead animal as disgusting or offensive.
 She feels that all creatures retain their intrinsic beauty in death and breathes a new life into them by reincarnating them in her works of art.